Is Affirm Holdings Inc. (AFRM) Stock a good investment?

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Affirm Holdings Inc. (NASDAQ:AFRM) dipped -2.13% to close Friday’s market session at $136.16, lower as compared to yesterday’s close.
-The stock price fluctuated between $133.45 and $139.13 throughout the trading session with the volume trading being 10580749 shares, which represented a significant variation when compared to the three months average volume of 14.84 million shares.
-The firm’s stock price fluctuated -8.61% within the last five trades and -12.35% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 156.18% in the last 6 months and 101.09% was added to its value over the previous 3 months.
-AFRM stock is trading at a margin of -11.89%, -1.47% and 52.93% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Affirm Holdings Inc. (NASDAQ:AFRM) raised 3.07% to close Monday’s market session at $41.96, higher as compared to yesterday’s close.
+The stock price fluctuated between $39.51 and $44.30 throughout the trading session with the volume trading being 16374330 shares, which represented a significant variation when compared to the three months average volume of 14.74 million shares.
+The firm’s stock price fluctuated 60.03% within the last five trades and 11.39% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -61.04% in the last 6 months and -57.52% was subtracted to its value over the previous 3 months.
+AFRM stock is trading at a margin of 15.76%, -18.78% and -52.45% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Affirm Holdings Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?